Governance Without the Monolith

 It is also incomplete.

-Bad governance slows everything down, for sure.
+Bad governance absolutely slows everything down.

 It should help teams understand what matters, what does not, what needs evidence, what needs approval, and what can move without organizing a constitutional convention.